Much like their namesake color, Powder Blue Isopods are a classic choice for all homes and projects.

 It must be able to retain moisture well (isopods absolutely cannot be allowed to dry out) and have some organic components to feed on.

-In a planted terrarium, you’ll be better off running with a variation of the classic ABG mix.
-This proprietary blend from the Atlanta Botanical Gardens is a tried-and-tested bioactive substrate.
+Whereas in a planted terrarium, you’ll be better off running with a variation of the classic ABG mix.
+This proprietary blend from the Atlanta Botanical Gardens is a tried-and-tested bioactive substrate recipe.

 A big part of what makes Powder Blue Isopods so adaptable is their ability to thrive in a wide range of temperature and humidity levels.